APPLY TO MESSIAH

 e.
 Copying for performance not connected with fair use

-Recording of a student’s performance for evaluation is permitted.
+Recording of a student’s performance for evaluation in an academic setting is permitted.
 Otherwise, permission is needed (including recording of school performances).

 The three requirements are that:

-1. The reproduction or is made "without any purpose of direct or indirect commercial advantage,"
+1. The reproduction is made "without any purpose of direct or indirect commercial advantage,"

 2. The library be either open to the public, or, at the least, available to those outside the library's community who are doing specialized research, and